LocationBeijing, Beijing, China

 Design TeamToshio Tsushima, Leroy Merks, Winnie Tam

-From the architect.
+Text description provided by the architects.
 Tsushima Design Studio creates a livable office and marketing center in Beijing, China.

 The project is located in close proximity to Beijing International Airport, the site being linked by the Airport North Express Way and GuoDou 101.
 Its sub-urban location targets the virtually connected business community.
 Being on the doorstep of Beijing Terminal 3, it has the perfect location for our 24hr international work style.